ess-dmsc/jenkins-shared-library/README.md

 ## Using the library

-See the commented sample Jenkinsfile provided in this repository at *examples/Jenkinsfile* and the file *MANUAL.md*.
+See the commented sample Jenkinsfile provided in this repository at *examples/Jenkinsfile* and the *MANUAL.md* file.

-## Upgrading the default build nodes
+## Upgrading the default build node container images

-To upgrade the default build nodes, edit *src/ecdcpipeline/DefaultBuildNodeImages.groovy*.
+To upgrade the default build node container images, edit *src/ecdcpipeline/DefaultBuildNodeImages.groovy*.

 ## Developing the library